Hi, looking at buying one of your products and the condition section says New old stock. What does that mean? How old is it? – Jeffrey

 George bought an old fixer upper house in the town of New Haven, CT.
 While working in the attic of the house, he discovers an old wooden chest filled with sneaker boxes.
 Upon opening them, he sees original packaging from the early 90s.
 Nike, Converse, New Balance shoes, and they’ve never been worn!

 Excited by his discovery, he gives them to his partner Wendy, who is familiar with eBay.
-She lists the shoes as New-in-box for a modest price of $65.00 each.
-One pair sells in just 3 days to Carl in Dallas, TX.
+She creates some eBay listings, describing the shoes as New-in-box.
+At a modest price of 65 bucks each, one pair sells in just 3 days to Carl in Dallas, TX.

 After receiving the shoes in the mail, Carl opens the package.
 It’s not good.
 He expected a basic pair of running sneakers, and these shoes smell musty, like mothballs.
 He tries them on.
 While walking through his living room, the rubber sole starts to disintegrate, detaching from the shoe.
 It’s a real horror show!